jayden11/QuantEcon.site/bayesian-workshop-2017.rst

 **Date**: June 9, 2017

 **Venue**: Fred Gruen Seminar Room, H.W.
-Arndt Building, Building 25A, Australian National University
+Arndt Building (Building 25A), Australian National University

 In this afternoon workshop, participants will be given an introduction to the Stan modeling language.